Asia shares up as sentiments boosted by Fed minutes, US jobs

 The Fed’s benchmark lending rate stands at a range of 4.25% to 4.5%, up from close to zero following seven increases last year.
 It has forecast that the rate will reach a range of 5% to 5.25% by the end of 2023 and it isn’t calling for a rate cut before 2024.

-Layoffs have been mounting in the technology sector, which is dealing with falling demand as inflation squeezes consumers.

-Investors cheered several companies that reduced staff as they face weaker demand.
-Cloud computing software company Salesforce rose 3.6% after it announced it was laying off about 10% of its workforce.
-Video hosing platform Vimeo rose 4% after reportedly notifying workers about job cuts.

-In energy trading, benchmark U.S. crude rose 85 cents to $73.79 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude rose $1.09 to $73.93 a barrel in electronic trading on the New York Mercantile Exchange.
 It dropped $4.09 on Wednesday.
-Brent crude, the international pricing standard, rose 77 cents to $78.61 a barrel.
+Brent crude, the international pricing standard, rose $1.11 to $78.95 a barrel.
 U.S. crude oil settled 5.3% lower on Wall Street.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama